Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Alignment with geological information and ice growth area analysis**

 Align images with geological coordinates saved in tif files.
-Then combine it with ice area extraction described above to overlay multiple timepoints in order to evaluate ice area growth.
+Then combine it with ice area extraction described above to overlay multiple time points in order to evaluate ice area growth.

 ![](http://idoc.imagepy.org/ice/21.png)